How fundraising is regulated?

 The Fundraising Regulator is responsible for regulation in England, Wales and Northern Ireland.

 Fundraising self-regulation in Scotland is different to the system in place within England, Wales and Northern Ireland.
-Fundraising by charities only registered in Scotland is subject to Scottish charity law and the Scottish system of self-regulated fundraising through the Scottish Fundraising Standards Panel (for more information, click on the link here).
+Fundraising by charities only registered in Scotland is subject to Scottish charity law and the Scottish system of self-regulated fundraising through the Scottish Fundraising Standards Panel (visit the site for more information).

 The standards for fundraising are outlined out in the Code of Fundraising Practice which the Fundraising Regulator sets through its Standards Committee.
 All IoF members are expected to follow the Code of Fundraising Practice as set out in our Code of Conduct.